Milford Daniel family of Pennington Point and

 It is interesting to note that Milford's wife, Dica, sometimes used the last name Stevens, and two of James Quincy Daniel's sisters married Jesse Stevens or Stephens.
 It is also interesting to note that Milford and Dica named a son Sanford and that one of Estridge Daniel's grandsons was named Santford Estridge Stephens and was born about the same time Milford was born.
 There may also be some connection through the Wright family since James Quincy Daniel married Mariam Boone Wright and Milford’s mother Minerva married Edward Wright.

 Traditions carried down by the descendants of James Quincy Daniel relate that Minvera married a black preacher named Ned, and moved to Macomb, IL.
 These traditions were catalyst for the research and the resulting narrative presented here.
 These traditions do not conflict with accounts in various McDonough County sources where this family's residence there is reasonably well documented.
 Family records of the white Daniel family indicate that there was some contact between the two families for at least a couple of generations after the Civil War.
 It is worth noting that Milford's family name appears as Daniel, not Daniels, in early records in McDonough County.
+A transcription of records from the Macomb Journal, Macomb, IL for circa 1880-1910 which mention Milford Daniel's family may be found here.

 A preliminary attempt was made to trace the descendants of Milford and Dica Daniels, but completing this endeavor will be left to Milford's descendants.